Harmenlv/YOLOX_DarkEnhance/README.md

 * Note: The original implementation of PyTorch version YOLOX, please vist: [MegEngine implementation](https://github.com/MegEngine/YOLOX).

 ## Updates
-* 【2022/01/20】 The initial version is based on YOLOv3 for object detection under low-light conditions [SSRN](https://assets.researchsquare.com/files/rs-1212268/v1_covered.pdf?c=1642711187)
+* 【2022/01/20】 The initial version is based on YOLOv3 for object detection under low-light conditions; more details are available at [SSRN](https://assets.researchsquare.com/files/rs-1212268/v1_covered.pdf?c=1642711187)
 * 【2023/10/21】 We optimized the training process using YOLOx with a larger dataset under low-light conditions, resulting in higher performance.
 See [notes](Coming soon) for more details.

 ## TODO: Update with exact module version